mauvaisetroupe/architech/content/en/deeplearning/machine-learning-specialization/c1-supervised-ml/_index.md

 ---
-title: "C1 - Supervised Machine Learning"
+title: "C1 - Supervised Machine Learning : Regression and Classification"
 type: docs
 ---

-## Supervised Machine Learning: Regression and Classification

 In the first course of the Machine Learning Specialization, you will: